 Admission to Year 7 is determined by a pupil’s position within the selection procedure organised by the Consortium of Selective Schools in Essex (CSSE).
 This position is decided on the basis of the pupil’s standardized score in the selection tests.
 The selection procedure is open equally to pupils in Essex and those who live outside the county.
 Testing now takes place before application, and applicants to CRGS must register with the CSSE to take the selection tests by the official registration deadline.
-The selection tests will be held in September 2016.
-Applications must be submitted to the pupil’s home LA by the published deadline of 31st October 2016.
-In the case of oversubscription places will be offered to the 120 boys scoring highest in the selection tests who have named CRGS as a preferred school and who qualify to be offered a place at the school under the co-ordinated admissions arrangements.
+The selection tests will be held in September in the year prior to admission.
+Applications must be submitted to the pupil’s home LA by the published deadline of 31st October in the year prior to admission.
+In the case of oversubscription places will be offered to the 128 boys scoring highest in the selection tests who have named CRGS as a preferred school and who qualify to be offered a place at the school under the coordinated admissions arrangements.
 If there are applicants with an equal ranking competing for the last available place, preference will be given to:

 - a ‘looked after’ or previously looked after child (see note below)

 - the applicant living closest to the school by straight line distance as defined by the LA and set out in the Secondary Education in Essex Booklet.
 This booklet also details how late applications will be handled.

 The published admission number for Year 7 is 128.
 Application to CRGS is open to boys registered in Year 6 and under twelve years of age on the following 31st August, immediately prior to admission in September.
 The school does not normally admit overage applicants.